Developing and Delivering Meaningful Therapies for Patients

 About MoCD Type A

 MoCD Type A is an ultra-rare and progressive condition.
-It is known to impact fewer than 150 patients globally and has a median survival of four years.
+It is known to impact fewer than 150 patients globally and has a median survival of 4 years.
 MoCD Type A presents shortly after birth, often with severe encephalopathy and intractable seizures.

-ORGN001 (fosdenopterin) is a cyclic pyranopterin monophosphate (cPMP) for patients with MoCD Type A.
+Fosdenopterin is a cyclic pyranopterin monophosphate (cPMP) for patients with MoCD Type A.

-CUTX-101 (copper histidinate) – For Menkes Disease
+Copper histidinate* — For Menkes Disease

-CUTX-101 (copper histidinate) – For Menkes Disease
+Copper histidinate* — For Menkes Disease

 Proof of Concept (PoC)